code-with-amitk/Code-examples/Languages/ScriptingLanguages/Interview_Questions/Upgrade_Remote_Machines.md

+## Upgrade remote machines
-## Send packets to remote machines and try to upgrade the packet remotely.Troubleshooting why some of the machines are not updated.
+- Send packets to remote machines and try to upgrade the packet remotely.Troubleshooting why some of the machines are not updated.

 ## Approach
 - *1.* Prior to login for upgrade, We should configure passwordless login using ssh public,pvt keys